 - Personal Essay (max 1500 word) describing: “My vision for ecological agriculture”

 STEP 3: Telephone Interviews –

 Successful applicants will be contacted for an interview with the host farm and program coordinators.

 Selected applicants are encouraged to visit the host farm for 3-5 days*.
 After this visit both parties will decide if they will proceed with the program.

 *the program does not provide funding for this initial visit

 STEP 5: Participant Fee Payment –

-Participants who are accepted into the program are required to pay $175 within the first 4 weeks of the program.
+Participants who are accepted into the program are required to pay $175 before the start of their apprenticeship to secure their position in the program.

 Dana Penrice, Program Coordinator

 The YA Alberta Apprenticeship is a program of Organic Alberta.
 The program curriculum and materials have been adapted from the Quivira Coalition’s Agrarian Apprenticeship program.
 Funding for this program is provided by Peavey Mart and the Alberta Livestock and Meat Agency.